RgbTrouw/Qs-Messenger/README.md

 * SessionId is a parameter that was supposed to be implemented in early stages, is still present in all queries, but doesn't provide any particular purpose. (except for being a potential log indicator)

+* Status messages and private messages are processed in the format ASCII(HEX) code.

+* Passwords are processed as `hash 256` twice.

+* The password for template account "steve@qsmessenger.com" is 'password'.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Some features are to be improved in a future version.